LucianoXu/NQPV/README.md

 # NQPV - Nondeterministic Quantum Program Verifier

-**Version: 0.2b**
+**Version: 0.3b**

-NQPV is an assistant tool for the formal verification of nondeterministic quantum programs.
+NQPV is an verification assistant tool for the formal verification of nondeterministic quantum programs.
+Different former tools which are based on theorem provers, the goal of NQPV is to mitigate the overload of the user and help complete particular verification tasks efficiently.

 ## Install
 NQPV is written in pure Python.
 It can be easily installed through PyPI.
 To do this, after installing Python3 and pip, open a command prompt and run this command: